tuarua/Google-Maps-ANE/README.md

-# Google-Maps-ANE
+# GoogleMaps-ANE

 Google MapsAdobe Air Native Extension for iOS 9.0+, Android 19+.
-Embed Google Maps in your AIR mobile apps with an identical API.
-Complete examples included.
-Written in Swift 3.1 and Kotlin 1.1.
 -------------

 Much time, skill and effort has gone into this.
 Help support the project